elenahorton21/CS262/LogicalClock/README.md

 This model clock experiment can be run simply by calling `python3 main.py` from this folder.
 The resulting outputs will be automatically written to the files `machine0.txt`, `machine1.txt`, and `machine2.txt`.

+To exit the program, just quit throuch `CTRL + C`.

 # Structure

 The structure of our system is pretty simple: